“Let’s choose a route where we portage all the time and then paddle up river endlessly,” my brother Ted says.

 We go on to win the show.

-The victory rounds out five months I’d spent camping, traveling and surviving in remote areas that year.
-The win comes with a significant cash prize, exposure and additional evidence of our outdoors abilities and filmmaking skills.
+The victory rounds out five months I’d spent camping, traveling, and surviving in remote areas that year.
+The win comes with a significant cash prize, exposure and additional evidence of our outdoor abilities and filmmaking skills.
 We’re going to be OK.

 A New Chapter

 It’s late August 2018, about a year and a half since my brother Ted and I win Alone.
 Ted and I are loading my truck with gear and preparing for another adventure.
 My wife Tori is standing outside holding our one-month-old baby boy, Wesley.

 Buck is already in the front seat.
 He knows we’re going camping.
 He doesn’t want to be left behind.
 What Buck doesn’t know yet is that we’re heading back to Temagami to venture on a 15-day canoe trip.
 We’re going to visit Alex at his place and spend a few days with him exploring his traditional family territory.